Strategies for tackling the skilled worker shortage in Germany: Automation, industrial robots and reducing bureaucracy – Image: Xpert.Digital

 🌍 International competition for talent

-🛠️ Strategies for dealing with the shortage of skilled workers
+🛠️ Strategies for overcoming the skills shortage

-🎓 Education and training
+🎓 Education and further training

 🌏 Recruitment of foreign skilled workers